Michael A. Goorjian: Director

 Goorjian made his first real foray into directing with the mock-documentary Oakland Underground, a comedy about an underground occult music scene in Oakland, CA. From there, Goorjian made Illusion with Kirk Douglas, which was released theatrically in 2006 after racking up over a dozen festival awards, including Best Screenplay at The Hampton’s International Film Festival, Best Feature at the Lake Tahoe International Film Festival and The Audience Award at the Sonoma International Film Festival.
 With Illusion Goorjian was critically lauded for his ability to blend great filmmaking with philosophical depth.
 Soon after Illusion, Goorjian began collaborating with the publishing company Hay House to produce and direct a number of films including the documentary You Can Heal Your Life (2007), starring metaphysical author and teacher, Louise L. Hay and The Shift, starring author Dr. Wayne Dyer, along with Michael DeLuise and Portia de Rossi.
 His most recent work with Hay House is an original film anthology called Tales of Everyday Magic, which explores meaningful philosophical ideas through intimate character-driven stories.

 Additional directing credits include the short film Players’ Club, which swept the 2006 Elevate Film Festival in Los Angeles, including Best Director and The War Prayer, an adaptation of Mark Twain’s short story by the same title starring Jeremy Sisto.
 Occasionally, Goorjian also moonlights directing a circus/cabaret show in Eastern Europe called Palazzo.

 Writing

 Goorjian debuted as a novelist with his work What Lies Beyond the Stars, the first book in an intended trilogy commissioned by Hay House Publishing.
 The second book in the series, Beyond the Fractured Sky, will be released in the fall of 2018.

+In the 2020s, Goorjian returned to feature filmmaking with Amerikatsi (2022), a project he wrote, directed, and starred in.
+Shot on location in Armenia, the film follows an Armenian-American navigating life under Soviet rule in the postwar era.
+Amerikatsi screened at several international festivals, including the Seattle International Film Festival and the Woodstock Film Festival, and received positive reviews from outlets such as Variety and ScreenDaily.
+Armenia selected the film as its official submission for the Best International Feature Film category at the 96th Academy Awards.